There are certain things you can do to protect yourself and your interests if you are involved in an automobile accident.

 “Joel Hamner has been so wonderful in helping me dealing with my situation.
 It has been so stress free throughout the whole process.“

 Paralysis changes everything—your mobility, independence, and future.
 The physical, emotional, and financial toll can overwhelm even the strongest families.
 A skilled paralysis injury lawyer can protect your rights, secure fair compensation, and ensure your long-term needs are covered.
 McCutcheon & Hamner has decades of experience helping Alabama families rebuild after life-changing injuries.
-We fight to hold negligent parties accountable and push insurance companies to pay what’s fair.
+Joel and I fight to hold negligent parties accountable and push insurance companies to pay what’s fair.
 Whether you’re close to Huntsville, Athens, or Florence, our team is ready to stand with you from day one.

 Paralysis can result from spinal cord damage in a crash or fall.
 It affects movement, independence, and quality of life.